 Our crickets are of the Acheta domesticus variety, but are colloquially known as the "house cricket."
 And whether you order these crickets to feed bearded dragons, leopard geckos, or any one of your beloved pets, or to try and raise your own, here are a few pointers you'll want to keep in mind:

-- Keep your crickets in a tall, plastic storage bin.
-If you're trying to breed them, then space is important.
+Keep your crickets in a tall, plastic storage bin.
+If you're breeding crickets, then space is important.
 So consider a 14 gallon bin, for a colony of 500-1000.
 But if you're just trying to store them as feeder crickets, then a smaller bin will be fine.

 Make sure to cut holes in the lid for the container.
 The combination of cricket waste and dead crickets can create an unpleasant odor.
 So make sure you cut large holes, and place a screen over the hole.

 The best temperatures is 80 degrees F for an active colony of bulk crickets.